All 50 Museums Maintained by The Archaeological Survey of India (ASI)

 Karnataka: Hampi Museum – Hampi, Badami Museum – Badami

-The Archaeological Survey of India (ASI), under the Ministry of Culture, is the premier organization responsible for the conservation, preservation, and management of India’s rich historical and cultural heritage.
-Alongside maintaining over 3,600 monuments, temples, forts, and heritage sites, ASI also operates 50 museums across the country.
-These museums serve as vital repositories of India’s ancient history, showcasing artifacts, sculptures, inscriptions, manuscripts, coins, and other invaluable relics from prehistoric times to the colonial era.
+The Archaeological Survey of India (ASI), functioning under the Ministry of Culture, is the premier organization responsible for the conservation, preservation, and management of India’s vast historical and cultural heritage.
+Beyond maintaining over 3,600 protected monuments, temples, forts, and heritage sites, ASI also operates 50 museums across the country.